vladvasiliu/amp-mate-rs/README.md

 This projects aims to be a framework for interacting with "smart" audio equipment.

 My main use case is controlling a Rotel amplifier from the computer.
-The code aims to be general enough so as to be easily adapted to other audio equipment.
+The code aims to be general enough to be easily adapted to other audio equipment.

 A CLI will be provided for interfacing with a taskbar (such as Polybar).